Floor Area Ratio (FAR) Zoning Calculations

-Floor Area Ratio (FAR) is the ratio of the maximum buildable area to the area of its zoning lot.
-This is a formula that determines how many square feet on can develop on a property as per zoning regulations.
-The lot area is multiplied by the FAR factor and the result is the maximum floor area allowed for a building on the lot.
+Floor Area Ratio (FAR) is mathematical formula that determines how many square feet can be developed on a property in proportion to the lot area.
+The property area is multiplied by the FAR factor and the result is the maximum floor area allowed for a building on the lot.
 Local Zoning Codes will assign a designated FAR based on the zoning district and building use.

-Understanding the basics of FAR will allow you to see how large or how small of a building you can put on a property or if there is any room for expansion of a current building on a lot.
+Understanding the basics of FAR will allow you to see how large or how small of a building you can put on a property, or if there is any room for expansion of a current building on a lot.
 The FAR calculation can also determine if there are available air rights for sale on the property.
 This article will be based on New York City Zoning but the concepts can apply beyond NYC to areas that use FAR as a metric for development regulations.

 Our Zoning Analysis always start by figuring out the maximum buildable area for your lot.
 This is the amount of square footage you are allowed to build on the property.
 The floor area ratio is the deciding factor in finding out the maximum building floor area.
 The floor area ratios are set forth by NYC City Planning in the Zoning Resolution (Zoning Code).
 FAR is the reason why buildings on the same size lot but in different zoning districts are drastically different sizes.

 Checking You Zoning for Floor Area Ratio NYC

 Zola, the NYC Zoning and Land Use website is a great resource for finding what zoning district a property is in.
 After typing in your address, the additional information estimates the zoning district based on the location.
 All information on this site should be verified by checking Zoning Maps and getting land surveys, but it can give you a close reference.